aliyajo/CS5700-Network/Project 4/README.md

     For instance, ensuring delivery is in order, congestion control, etc are isolated in functions.

 - Throughout these levels, they were broken down on paper on what part of the TCP protocol is being asked.
 This was looked more into using the lecture slides which provided equations and pseudocode to help build off of these levels.
+- What each level targeted, and was worked on in this order:
+    > Level 1: Handling bigger window size.
+    > Level 2: Handling duplicate packets.
+    > Level 3: Implementing a more sufficient window that can handle delays.
+                Also need to be able to implement making the program deliver packets in-order.
+    > Level 4: Handling packet loss.
+    > Level 5: Handling corruption of packets.
+    > Level 6: Handling different latencies.
+    > Level 7: Handling different bandwidths.
+    > Level 8: Overall mechanism test.

 ## Functions:
 -- In 3700send file --
 -  'Sender' Class: